0x4ka/Quartz/content/thoughts/Do not design for speculators.md

 ---
-title: Do not design for speculators
+title: "Do not design for speculators"
 date: 1970-01-20T12:43:25.124Z
 tags:
 ---